n1ckd/Lesson5_javascript2/README.md

 Web Application Development

 ### Assignment Date:
-(Month Day, Year)
+March 2nd, 2018

 ### Student Name:
-(First and Last Name)
+Nicholas D'Angelo

 ### Project Description:
-(In your own words, briefly describe the assignment.)
+Using if else statements we make a tax calculator that uses a persons income and householdsize to determine their tax bracket and tax rate.

 ### View Project:
-(Replace this statement with your Github Page URL that was created when you published the project.)
+Replace this statement with your Github Page URL that was created when you published the project.

 ### Lessons Learned in the Assignment:
-1. (Briefly describe a lesson/concept learned in this lesson.)
+1. We learned to use multiple If / if else statements
-2. (Briefly describe a lesson/concept learned in this lesson.)
+2. We learned to clear out a value
-3. (Briefly describe a lesson/concept learned in this lesson.)
+3. We learned to calculate our taxes